Meet the English Department:

 I successfully completed a BA, MA and PGCE in History at the University of Sheffield.
 I thoroughly enjoy teaching lessons across the curriculum and thrive on encouraging students to be the best they can be.
 I love supporting the English Department, organising theatre trips and lots of other fun things!
 I aspire to inspire.

-Mrs F Brookes (Teacher of English)
+Mrs F Brookes (Teacher of English/Head of Year)